A personalized wine program powered by the innovative technology and impressive teams from Tasting Room and Lot18. Our new favorite wine club.

 Note: When you sign up to receive a tasting kit, you are automatically enrolling in their wine club.
 If you do not rate your wines or cancel your membership, you will still be responsible for accepting and paying for the wine that is delivered.

 They say it only takes 10 minutes to taste the wines... but why not enjoy it?
 Set aside 15-20 minutes (30 is best) and share the experience with your favorite wine friend/spouse/coworker.

-Then, if you think they've nailed your tastes, or at least they're close enough that you're excited to receive more personalized wine shipments, you'll pay $149.99 + $19.99 shipping for future cases of wine, delivered on a quarterly basis.
+Then, if you think they've nailed your tastes, or at least they're close enough that you're excited to receive more personalized wine shipments, you'll pay $149 + $19.99 shipping for future cases of wine, delivered on a quarterly basis.
 If 12 bottles is too much you can downsize to 4 or 6 and even choose a different frequency for shipments.

 This pricing is dead-on for competition with some of the bigger